 Massachusetts has been on the verge of legalizing sports betting for months, but 2021 should be the year that it finally happens.
 Most of the biggest rules and regulations have already been laid out, and that will allow lawmakers to focus on the final details.

 DraftKings and FanDuel are expected to be the two biggest online operators when MA online sports betting launches as they will be awarded a license.
-The rest of the betting will take place at casinos and racetracks that are already up and running in the state.
+The rest of the betting will take place at Massachusetts casinos and racetracks that are already up and running.

 With a strong sports culture in the state of Massachusetts, this could become one of the bigger markets in the Eastern portion of the US.
 Governor Charlie Baker is ready to sign a bill, but first, one must pass through the state legislature.